TABLE OF CONTENTS

 Climate plays a big part in how you plan growing weed outdoors.
 While cannabis has adapted to grow in nearly every environment, harsh conditions can still cause damage and even lead to death.
 Ideally, temperatures should be between 75º and 85º F.

 In terms of environmental stressors, heavy rains and strong winds can wreak havoc on your crop.
 Furthermore, extremely humid environments can be a breeding ground for moisture and powdery mildew.
 Also, consider the length of daylight your area gets if you are growing photoperiod strains.

 Choosing a Location and Space For Growing Weed Outdoors

 Now, that you’ve decided to continue with your garden aspirations, you must choose the proper growing space.
 Will your plants be in the ground or in portable containers?
 Ideally, you’ll want to plant or place your cannabis in areas that receive the most amount of light, especially during mid-day when the sun is in full force.

 Consider the privacy and security needs of your garden.
 Most states with legal cannabis require you to conceal your cannabis garden from neighbors.
 A tall fence, tree, or other foliage could help seclude your area.

-Choosing a strain is one of the most exciting parts of the process.
+Choosing a cannabis strain is one of the most exciting parts of the process.
 Consider your strain’s unique growing characteristics.
 Does your strain grow well in your climate and location?
 Look up strain reviews and tips from growers on which strains prefer which growing conditions.

 Clones, which are cuttings from a mother plant during its vegetative state, can be bought from a licensed dispensary.
 Watch out, though, because clones can inadvertently introduce pests and disease into your garden if you’re not careful.